bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 });
 ```

-That code configures web api into your app using default configuration.
+That code configures web api into your app using the default configuration.
 Default configuration is all about security, performance, logging etc.

 Bit is a very extensible framework developed based on best practices.
-We've extensivly used dependency injection in our code base and you can customize default behaviors based on your requirements.
+We've extensively used dependency injection in our code base and you can customize default behaviors based on your requirements.

-In following samples, you can findout how to customize web api in bit, but feel free to [drops us an issue in github](https://github.com/bit-foundation/bit-framework/issues), ask a question on [stackoverflow.com](http://stackoverflow.com/questions/tagged/bit-framework) or use comments below if you can't find what you want in these samples.
+In following samples, you can find out how to customize web api in bit, but feel free to [drops us an issue in github](https://github.com/bit-foundation/bit-framework/issues), ask a question on [stackoverflow.com](http://stackoverflow.com/questions/tagged/bit-framework) or use comments below if you can't find what you want in these samples.

 Note that security samples can be found under [Bit Identity Server](/bit-identity-server.md)